nicbou/nicolasbouliane.com/content/projects/minor-report.md

 ## API access

-None of the listed elements offer an API.
+None of the listed websites offer an API.
 These websites are not designed to be operated by other machines.
 Many of those website implement anti-bot measures.
 They either limit the rate of requests, or block bots outright.

 As explained in the [application aid](#application-aid) section, the planned feature is not feasible with the allocated budget.